 We define leadership as all Hired employees with direct reports and technical as all engineering development, information technology (IT), product management, and design roles on our technology teams.

-of people reporting to woman or gender non-binary
+of people report to women or gender non-binary individuals

-of people who identify as living with a disability (US only)
+of people identify as living with a disability (US only)

 Continue fostering and strengthening partnerships with organizations championing diversity.

 Implement the diverse candidate slate approach for open roles at manager level and above, including for our board.

 Expand our wage gap review to include other demographics (e.g. race/ethnicity, etc.).

 Expand our discussion around gender to include those who do not identify within traditional gender binaries.

 Continue to expand our product and customer experience workflows in ways that attract and support candidates from all communities including underrepresented groups, to the Hired platform.